BlackCetha/issuetracker/README.md

 The goals of this project is to provide a multi-purpose webapp.
 It is usable for customer support, bug reports, etc.

-While a GUI is not yet included, it will definetely be added later.

 ### Security
-At this time, the project is a one-man run only built in my free time.
+The project is a one-man run only built in my free time.
 I tried to make it as secure as possible but I cannot guarantee for anything.
-Bugs will be fixed as soon as possible, but that still might be some time.